 Employee ID: This ID is located on the front of your Member ID card or under Member Information on your member website.
 Enter only the number portion of your member ID (12 digits), and then add a zero "0" to the end.
 Your Employee ID for mobile app registration will be 13 total digits.

-Registration ID: You can enter your Employer ID or your debit card number linked to this account.
+Registration ID: You can enter your Employer ID

 Employer ID is SPA 089237